Pula Arena — Roman Amphitheatre

 April–June

-Ideal for sightseeing, mild temperatures, and fewer crowds.
-Perfect for exploring Roman monuments without the summer heat.
+Ideal for sightseeing, with mild temperatures and fewer visitors — perfect for exploring Roman monuments without the summer heat.

 Summer